Palm Springs itinerary in 5 days

 We rented a lovely condo in the town of La Quinta which is about a half hour drive from Palm Springs.
 Our unit was a three-bedroom, three bathroom unit.
 The peaceful resort is immaculate with twelve pools.
 We rented through Airbnb but you can rent directly through the Legacy Villas management office as well.

-I've been to Palm Springs several times.
-The first time we stayed at a cute, renovated, Spanish Mission style hotel in central Palm Springs called Hotel California, but on my last trip we decided to rent an Airbnb and stay in the small town of La Quinta.
+The first time I came to the area we stayed at a cute, renovated, Spanish Mission style hotel in central Palm Springs called Hotel California, but on my last few trips we decided to rent an Airbnb and stay in the small town of La Quinta.
 This sleepy town in the Palm Springs area is beautiful and peaceful.
 You will need a car when visiting this area but the driving is easy - no big-city traffic jams!
-There is definitely something very therapeutic about the desert.
-I love the gorgeous backdrop of the mountains and the tall palm trees everywhere you look.
-There is great hiking and even some nice museums to visit.

 Living Desert Zoo and Gardens in Palm Desert.
 They have three different marked trails, all with interpretive signage and exhibits.